 What do we work with?

-All genres of music, appropriate to context: of the country, the situation, who we are trying to reach and what we are trying to achieve.
-"Appropriate" does not mean fulfilling a commercial need or giving an audience what they want – it can mean exposing them to something new, introducing them to what they don't yet know they like.
+We work across British music in all genres, appropriate to the context of the country, situation, who we are trying to reach and what we are trying to achieve.
+This does not mean fulfilling a commercial need or necessarily giving an audience exactly what they want – it can mean exposing them to something new and changing perceptions about British music in the process.

 How do we achieve our outcomes?